Azure/webapps-deploy/README.md

 ## Dependencies on other Github Actions

 * [Checkout](https://github.com/actions/checkout) Checkout your Git repository content into Github Actions agent.
-* Authenticate using [Azure Web App Publish Profile](https://github.com/projectkudu/kudu/wiki/Deployment-credentials#site-credentials-aka-publish-profile-credentials) or using [Azure Login](https://github.com/Azure/login)
+* Authenticate using [Azure Web App Publish Profile](https://github.com/projectkudu/kudu/wiki/Deployment-credentials#site-credentials-aka-publish-profile-credentials) or using [Azure Login](https://github.com/Azure/login).
+Action supports publish profile for [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/) (both Windows and Linux) and [Azure Web Apps for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/) (Linux only).
+Action does not support multi-container scenario with publish profile.
 * To build app code in a specific language based environment, use setup actions
   * [Setup DotNet](https://github.com/actions/setup-dotnet) Sets up a dotnet environment by optionally downloading and caching a version of dotnet by SDK version and adding to PATH .
   * [Setup Node](https://github.com/actions/setup-node) sets up a node environment by optionally downloading and caching a version of node - npm by version spec and add to PATH